Nielspace/100daysMLchallenge/README.md

 > - In the end, I used Linear Regression and Random Forest Regression to complete the first project of 100daysML challenge.
 > - I closed with an accuracy of 82% in both training and testting dataset, which far eliminates the question of overfitting and underfitting.

-> - Link to the notebook is <a href='https://github.com/Nielspace/100daysMLchallenge/blob/master/100daysMachineLearningChallenge/Project%2001%20-%20Patient%20Charge%20sheet.ipynb'>here -- Project 01 </a>
+> - Link to the notebook is <a href ='https://www.kaggle.com/nielspace/patient-charge-sheet/edit/run/26511306'>here</a>

+> - You can download the project from<a href='https://github.com/Nielspace/100daysMLchallenge/blob/master/100daysMachineLearningChallenge/Project%2001%20-%20Patient%20Charge%20sheet.ipynb'> here</a>